Eldgjá: Tephra and aerosol emissions

 Both tephra layers and sulfate layers linked to the Eldgjá eruption occur in Greenland, where they have been recorded from ice cores in the form of layers where the ice contains more acids, salts and tiny glass shards.
 Tephra layers from the eruption have been used to date lake sediments and ice cores in the Northern Hemisphere, volcanic eruptions at Eyjafjallajökull and other Icelandic volcanoes, glacier advances on the island, and events in Viking Age Iceland.

 Large volcanic eruptions can produce veils of aerosols in the atmosphere from sulfur dioxide, which reduce the amount of sunlight reaching Earth's surface and alter its climate.
-Eldgjá produced about 232000000 ton of sulfur dioxide, more than that of other well-known historical eruptions (such as Laki in 1783, Tambora in 1815 and Huaynaputina in 1600).
+Eldgjá produced about 232000000 ton of sulfur dioxide, more than that of other well-known historical eruptions (such as Tambora in 1815 and Huaynaputina in 1600) but possibly less than Laki in 1783, as phreatomagmatic activity would have scavenged sulfate from the eruption column.
 The Eldgjá eruption is the largest volcanic atmospheric pollution event of the last several millennia and traces of platinum erupted by the volcano have been found across the Western Hemisphere, where they have been used to date archaeological sites.

 The climate impact of the Eldgjá has been recorded in cave deposits, historical reports, ice cores, tree rings and other environmental records potentially as far south as Australia.
 Tree rings suggest a cooling of about 0.7–1.5 C-change in the Northern Hemisphere during 940 CE, most pronounced in Alaska, the Canadian Rocky Mountains, Central Asia, Central Europe and Scandinavia; in Canada and Central Asia it lasted until 941 CE.
 Volcanic aerosols often weaken the monsoons that feed the Nile River in Africa; during 939 the water levels of the river were unusually low.
 Conversely, increased flooding in Europe after the Eldgjá and other volcanic eruptions during the 10th century have been correlated to declines in Poland's Alnus trees.
+Some climate impacts attributed to Eldgjá might have been caused by simultaneous eruptions of other volcanoes, such as Ceboruco in Mexico.